Duke Nukem 3D: Reception

 The PlayStation console port met with more mixed reviews.
 GamePro and Tim Soete of GameSpot both found this conversion technically inferior, particularly the frame rate.
 Both also complained that the control configuration only provides three presets, with no option for custom configuration.
 Soete also found the game had become dated by the time this version was released, though he still recommended it for those who do not own a PC.
 IGNs Jay Boor gave it a more enthusiastic recommendation, saying it "plays exactly like its PC predecessor" and praising the PlayStation-exclusive levels and link cable support.

-Duke Nukem 3D was a finalist for CNET Gamecenter's 1996 "Best Action Game" award, which ultimately went to Quake.
+Duke Nukem 3D was a finalist for CNET Gamecenters 1996 "Best Action Game" award, which ultimately went to Quake.
 In 1996, Next Generation ranked it as the 35th top game of all time, called "for many, the game Quake should have been."
 In 1996 Computer Gaming World named Duke Nukem 3D #37 overall among the best games of all time and #13 among the "best ways to die in computer gaming".
 It won a 1996 Spotlight Award for Best Action Game.
 In 1998, PC Gamer declared it the 29th-best computer game ever released, and the editors called it "a gaming icon" and "an absolute blast".

 PC Gamer magazine's readers' voted it #13 on its all-time top games poll.
 The editors of PC Game ranked it as the 12th top game of all time in 2001 citing the game's humor and pop-culture references, and as the 15th best games of all time in 2005.
 GamePro included it among the most important video games of all time.
 In 2009, IGN's Cam Shea ranked it as the ninth top 10 Xbox Live Arcade game, stating that it was as fun as it was in its initial release, and praised the ability to rewind to any point before the player died.